omariosman/automated-self-check/README.md

 Now, you are ready to go :)

-To make this script runs everyday you can use Task Scheduler on windows or you can: create task on task scheduler OR do it the hard way through these steps:
+To make this script runs everyday you can use Task Scheduler on windows or you can: create task on task scheduler

-1- Create AWS account

-2- Create lambda function

-3- Write the script inside the function handler

-4- Deploy

-5- Add trigger

-6- Cloudwatch

-7- in the schedule expression write: cron(59 11 * * ? *)